 The incidence of NDM is estimated to be 1/95,000 to 1/150,000 live births.
 About 50% of NDM cases are permanent (PNDM) and 50% transient (TNDM, see this term).
 The condition has been reported in all ethnic groups and affects male and female infants equally.

-Mutations in 10 genes have been found to be associated with PNDM: KCNJ11 (34% of cases), ABCC8 (24%), INS (13%), GCK (4%), PDX1 (<1%), GATA6, PTF1A, HNF1B, RFX6 and MNX1.
+Mutations in 10 genes have been associated with PNDM: KCNJ11 (34% of cases), ABCC8 (24%), INS (13%), GCK (4%), PDX1 (<1%), GATA6, PTF1A, HNF1B, RFX6 and MNX1.
 These last five genes may be associated with syndromic forms.
-The genetic defects result in partial or complete insulin deficiency and for the last six in possible pancreatic hypoplasia.
+The genetic defects result in partial or complete insulin deficiency, and for the last six in possible pancreatic hypoplasia.

 Diagnosis of PNDM is made in infants under 12 months of age with persistent hyperglycemia (plasma glucose concentration >150-200 mg/dl).
 Molecular genetic testing of the implicated genes confirms the diagnosis and guides management.

 Differential diagnoses include type 1 diabetes mellitus, transient neonatal diabetes mellitus (TNDM), IPEX syndrome, and Wolcott-Rallison syndrome (see these terms).

 Prenatal diagnosis for at-risk pregnancies is available for most forms of PNDM provided that the disease-causing mutation has been identified in the family.